lext-next/lext-lubuntu-artwork/README.md

 This implies that aforementioned AUR package must be updated regularily (at least for the semiannual releases, and in practice even more than twice a year due minor updates by upstream with a higher version number).

-A long story, but it explains why the 'lubuntu-artwork' package no longer works.
+A long story, but it explains why the AUR 'lubuntu-artwork' package no longer works.

 This is where this repository ('lext-lubuntu-artwork') may help.
 It allows to load the lastest version of the Lubuntu-Arc theming onto your system, with AUR.
 At least as long as someone 'here' changes the release and version numbering according to the situation on the upstream archive.